ch-stark/gitops-rbac-example/blog/blog.md

 ### ClusterSets

 This concept - which is also used within Submariner - adds Clusters to certain groups.
 By default, the local cluster is part of the default ClusterSet.
 One Cluster currently can only be part of a single ClusterSet.
 A Cluster must be part of a ClusterSet so that you can deploy to.
-We will explain this later.
+[Here](https://open-cluster-management.io/concepts/managedclusterset/) you find some more description about this Cluster-Scoped-Object

 ### ManagedClusterSetBindings